 --proto_pathsand files every time you run the tool.
 However, Buf does allow manual file specification through command-line flags if you want no file discovery to occur, for example in Bazel setups.

 Selectable configuration: of the exact lint and breaking change configuration you want.
-While we recommend using the defaults, Buf allows you to easily understand and select the exact set of lint and breaking change checkers your organization needs.
+While we recommend using the defaults, Buf allows you to easily understand and select the exact set of lint and breaking change rules your organization needs.

 Selectable error output: By default, Buf outputs